 Newark Academy welcomes more than 1,500 students to its campus throughout the summer months.
 Management of traffic during the drop-off and pick-up times is heavy.
 We encourage students and families to car-pool, whenever possible.
 A list of families interested in forming car-pools will be available, upon request, after May 15.
 Parking is not allowed in the Newark Academy driveway.

 Before and after classes, students are welcomed into the Newark Academy Dining Room for breakfast, lunch, or a snack.
 The dining room is open from 7:30 am to 2:00 pm.
 By placing pre-orders and prepaying each morning, students will have more time to enjoy lunch.
 Additional food service information will be available here on the Newark Academy web site after May 1.
+There will be limited food service on June 29.

 (Summer Session 2014 Menu)